On the 4d superconformal index near roots of unity: Bulk and Localized contributions: The index near roots of unity

-In this section we show how the non-analytic walls or discontinuities emerge in the limits to roots of unity.
-Let us start by recalling useful definitions and conventions.
-See also appendix~\ref{app:Conventions}.
+In this section we show how the non-analytic walls emerge in the limits to roots of unity of the index~$\mathcal{I}\,$.
+The goal is to introduce from scratch the concept of bit and bulk.